 What to include in your instruction file

-I researched the most frequently used sections in copilot_instructions.md
+I researched the most frequently used sections in copilot-instructions.md

 files to identify effective practices.
 Use these as inspiration, but tailor them to your project and Copilot usage.
 If you use Copilot to only generate unit tests for a React repository, your instruction file will look very different from someone who only uses it to generate new features for Java services.